 The standard rate is 15 percent.

-•The 8 percent rate applicable in Corsica (construction work, etc.) will be raised to 10 percent.
+The 8% rate applicable in Corsica (construction work, etc.) has been raised to 10%.

 The 17.5% rate is made up of VAT of 15% and a National Health Insurance Levy of 2.5%.
 Please note that the rate of 15% was introduced by the VAT Act 2013 which received Presidential Assent on 30th December 2013.
 Previously the standard rate of VAT was 12.5% (plus the NHI levy).
 While there are no reduced rates per se, Ghana does exempt certain supplies from VAT (Schedule I of VAT Code), zero rate certain supplies (Schedule II of the VAT Code) and also provides reliefs in respect of certain supplies listed in Schedule III of the VAT code.

 There is no VAT or equivalent tax in Gibraltar.